Josh Bowman: Early life

 Bowman was born in Berkshire on 4 March 1988.
 He was educated at the Wellington College boarding school.
 His sister, Scarlett Bowman, is a former Hollyoaks star.
-Bowman states that his father is Jewish, and said in the interview that he "feels Jewish, ish."
+Bowman states that his father is Jewish, of Russian Jewish descent.
+He said in the interview that he "feels Jewish, ish."
 Bowman's other ancestry is English, Irish, and distant Italian.

 At the age of 18, Bowman was briefly a professional rugby player for Saracens F.C., before suffering two shoulder dislocations in his first year and being asked to leave.

 Career

 Bowman made his acting debut in 2007 playing Dimitri in the TV series Genie in the House.
 He then spent two years on the British series Holby City and went on to appear in the films 13Hrs, Prowl, Exteriors and Love’s Kitchen.
 In 2011, he joined the ABC Family show Make It or Break It, playing a gymnast named Max Spencer.

-In 2011 he was selected as one of the Stars of Tomorrow by Screen International.
+In 2011, he was selected as one of the Stars of Tomorrow by Screen International.
 Bowman played Daniel Grayson, a series regular, in the ABC series Revenge.
 Bowman starred in the ABC series Time After Time, about the adventures of a young H. G. Wells; it was cancelled in 2017.

 Bowman studied method acting at the Lee Strasberg Institute in New York.

 Bowman played Krasko in the Doctor Who episode "Rosa".